 I love regular French toast but it’s even better portable.
-Easy to dip and dunk into your favorite maple syrup and your kids will love them!
+It’s so easy to dip and dunk into your favorite maple syrup and your kids will love them!

 These french toast sticks are super easy and come together in minutes.
 They are sweet enough that you don’t need any maple syrup.
 Then again, yes you DO need it!
 It’s so much fun to dunk and dip these french toast sticks.